Delmarva Power

 Delmarva Power is an energy company that provides electricity and natural gas to customers on portions of the Delmarva Peninsula in the states of Delaware and Maryland.
 The company is a subsidiary of Exelon.

 Electricity and natural gas

 Delmarva Power has a 5000 sqmi service area located on the Delmarva Peninsula, serving much of the state of Delaware and the Eastern Shore region of Maryland.
 The company provides electricity to 312,000 customers in Delaware and 203,000 customers in Maryland as well as natural gas to 129,000 customers in northern Delaware.
 Delmarva Power has 961 employees and operates 10 facilities and 160 substations.

+Transmission voltages are 500kV, 230kV, 138kV and 69kV.
+The company is a member of the PJM Interconnection.